Decent-Partners/PARITY-Index/README.md

   - *Enhanced Ecosystem Growth*: A DeFi primitive attracts developers and users, increasing network activity.
   - *Improved Liquidity*: [DODO-style](https://docs.dodoex.io/en/product/pmm-algorithm) PMM pools deepen KSM:dUSD and DOT:dUSD liquidity and address 'AssetConversionPallet' limitations.
   - *Greater Composability*: Wrapped KSM (v1) and native KSM (v2) enable DeFi integration.

-## ✨ Summary

-**PARITY** is a synthetic ERC-20 token deployed on Kusama Asset Hub that tracks the market cap ratio of Kusama (KSM) to Polkadot (DOT).

-It enables speculation on the relative performance of the two ecosystems, with active backing by wrapped KSM and DOT reserves (v1).

-PARITY is redeemable at any time for its share of the protocol’s holdings, including wrapped KSM, DOT, and any residual wDUSD.

-The protocol proactively uses premiums from PARITY purchases to acquire more wrapped KSM and DOT, building a deeper, more liquid reserve aligned with the oracle-reported ratio.

 DODO-style Proactive Market Maker (PMM) contracts manage liquidity for PARITY/dUSD, KSM:dUSD, and DOT:dUSD pools, while wrapped tokens enable smart contract composability in v1.
 Oracle-driven rebalancing ensures the DOT:KSM ratio is maintained.